larseen/pgbouncer_exporter/README.md

 pools.sv_tested | Server connections currently running either server_reset_query or server_check_query, shown as connection
-pools.sv_login | Server connections currently in the process of logging in, shown as connection pools.maxwait | Age of oldest unserved client connection, shown as second
+pools.sv_login | Server connections currently in the process of logging in, shown as connection pools.maxwait | Age of oldest unserved client connection, shown as second databases.pool_size | Maximum number of pool backend connections databases.reserver_pool | Maximum amount that the pool size can be exceeded temporarily databases.max_connections | Maximum number of client connections allowed databases.current_connections | Current number of client connections databases.paused | Boolean indicating whether a pgbouncer PAUSE is currently active for this database databases.disabled | Boolean indicating whether a pgbouncer DISABLE is currently active for this database